priyasea/LoanPayBack_Project/README.md

 This repository contains the Loan Payback Prediction project implemented in the Jupyter Notebook LoanPayback_MidTerm_with_EDA.ipynb.
 The notebook includes complete data loading, preprocessing, exploratory data analysis (EDA), feature engineering, model training, evaluation, and insights.
+This notebook trains the datsset on some of the ML models we learnt and then chooses the Final Model which gives best ROC_AUC_SCORE

 📂 Project Overview